This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

-An Achilles tendon rupture is when part or all of your tendon is torn.
-The Achilles tendon connects the calf muscle in your lower leg to your heel bone.
+An Achilles tendon rupture happens when your Achilles tendon tears, or separates from your heel bone.
+The Achilles tendon connects your calf muscle to your heel bone.
 It allows you to point your foot down and to rise on your toes.
-This allows you to push your foot toward the ground, such as when you walk, run, or jump.
+An Achilles tendon rupture may be caused by a sports injury or a fall.